 Client – City of De Soto

 Cochran provided design and is in the construction phase of a replacement elevated water storage tank for the City of De Soto.
 Multiple styles and sizes were bid simultaneously.
-New water tower design involved easement preparation and coordination of antenna leasehold improvement relocation for cellular providers on existing water tower.
+New water tower design involved easement preparation and coordination of antenna leasehold improvement relocation for cellular providers on the existing water tower.
 We also designed integrated systems for the installation and relocation of cellular equipment to the new water tower.
-Demolition of the existing 100,000 gallon water tower with lead based paint will be replaced by a 500,000 gallon composite elevated water storage tank with reduced future maintenance cost was selected by the City.
-Cochran performed all aspects of site design and specifications, utility improvements, water tower design and specification, contract administration, construction testing & inspection, geotechnical site evaluation and survey.
+Demolition of the existing 100,000-gallon water tower with lead-based paint will be replaced by a 500,000-gallon composite elevated water storage tank with reduced future maintenance cost was selected by the City.
+Cochran performed all aspects of site design and specifications, utility improvements, water tower design and specification, contract administration, construction testing & inspection, geotechnical site evaluation, and survey.
 We also provided water system modeling and water quality improvements.
-Construction completed in summer of 2016.
+Construction completed in the summer of 2016.

 Client – City of Union

 Cochran studied and designed a 750 gallon/minute deep well for the City of Union.
 Cochran performed all aspects of design, including: conceptual layouts, survey, grading, DNR approvals, site design, hydraulic evaluation, pump selection, architectural, structural, electrical and controls, specifications, bid documents, inspection and testing.
 Cochran met with the Missouri Department of Natural Resources prior to designing the deep well to discuss possible issues and formulate a plan for the project.
 The design of the deep well was completed in 2013.
 Construction of Deep Well No. 7 was complete in 2014.